dennisdoomen/CSharpGuidelines/Src/Cheatsheet/Cheatsheet.md

 * Don’t pass `null` as the sender parameter when raising an event (AV1235)
 * Use generic constraints if applicable (AV1240)
 * Evaluate the result of a LINQ expression before returning it (AV1250)
+* Prefer using a foreach loop over the ForEach method (AV1251)

 <br/>
 **Maintainability**